Winner-Block/ecosystem/README.md

 npx hardhat compile
 ```

-*Note: Tests are currently under development and will be included in future updates.*
+*Note: Tests are currently under development and will be included in future updates. 🕐*

 ---